iambrennanwalsh/symfony-5-http-cached-rest-api/README.md

 You can of course still set, max-age, or s-max-age headers.
 In fact a common strategy recommended is to set the `max-age` header to a shorter length such as 500, and then the `reverse_proxy_ttl` to a longer length such as 86400.
 This allows the users browser to cache the request during the short term, but then allow the Symfony cache to persist longer.
 Remember we can't directly control the users browser cache.
 We can however, control and invalidate the Symfony gateway cache at will.

 **Issues I Addressed**:
-A major issue that I ran into the bundle, was disabling the cache during development.
-The cache is typically enabled like so, within `public/index.php`:
+A major issue that I encountered with the bundle was disabling the http cache during development.
+Even when disabling the http cache the 'normal' way, Symfony was still picking up the `fos_http_cache.yaml` bundle congiguration and somehow implementing certain cache features.

+Here is the standard way the bundle recommends implementing the http cache:

 ```php
 // /public/index.php